 Great photos get used time and time again.
 Chances are that you’re going to be using these shots for banners, adverts, posters and all sorts.
 So as well as framing wide take a look at what’s behind the model, to one side.
 We recommend framing with the rule of 2/3rds, where your model or subject is to one side, leaving a space to put your amazing text or call to actions in.

 When you do your shoot, try to choose a clean, clutter-free backdrop.
 The sky or the beach, for example.
 Avoid busy areas and other people.
-You could go nuts and get some lastolite rolls off the net to really add some colour.
+You can also use lastolite rolls off the net, we see some brands prefer a plainer, studio style photos.
 But the main thing is to avoid clutter.
 A simple, clean background will really make your product and pitch pop.
 Less is more when it comes to location.

 If you’re not working with a professional model then you may need to help them out to get the results you want.
 They may be feeling slightly nervous and awkward, no biggy, you’ll probably need to just keep talking to them.
 Don’t tell them what to do or waste time posing them, try to keep it natural.
 Amateur models tend to look at the floor, away from the camera and look serious – exactly the opposite of what you want!
 Tricks to solve this are to pop a few jokes at your expense, talk a bit about Zoolander and when the vibe is right, ask your model to shut their eyes, and on the count of 3 look at you – press that shutter just as they open their eyes, and you’ll capture the moment just before they get self-conscious again.